kworam/ProcScript/README.md

 `<Proc Instance>`  Run this Proc and pass its results to the next block function.

-`PS.WAIT_FOR_CALLBACK`  Wait for a callback and pass its results to the next block function.
+`PS.WAIT_FOR_CALLBACK`  Wait for a callback from a ProcScript-compliant blocking function and pass its results to the next block function.

 ProcScript Debugging